ChangtongZhou/front-end-interview-practice/javascript.md

 ### Def:

 ''use strict" is a statement used to enable strict mode to entire scripts or individual functions.
 Strict mode is a way to opt into a restricted variant of JS.
+It helps you write safer JS code by throwing an error if a global variable is created by mistake.

 ### Pros: